AngusMcLure/FSANZ-ANU-Foodborne-Illness-Costing/InfoText.md

 ## Data

-This app use the best data available to the team in early 2025 to estimate burden and cost of disease around the year 2024.
+This app uses the best data available to the team in early 2025 to estimate burden and cost of disease around the year 2024.
 There were many data inputs, some up-to-date as of early 2025, but others dating back to the early 2000s.
 Data for burden estimates include:

 -   Number of notifications for nationally notifiable pathogens (2024, NNDSS)